MylesHenehan/computer-infrastructure/README.md

    - Ensures unnecessary files are excluded from version control.

 2. **`weather.ipynb`**
-   - Jupyter Notebook documenting the workflow and steps involved in the assignment, including:
+   - Jupyter Notebook documenting the steps involved in the assignment, including:
      - Repository structure creation.
      - Use of the `date` command and timestamp formatting.
      - Retrieval of weather data from Met Éireann using `wget`.